 What Does the Average Wedding Cost?

-The Average Cost of a Wedding Increases Significantly in 2013
+The Average Cost of a Wedding Has Increased Significantly

 The average wedding now costs $29,858, according to CNN, up 5% from the previous year.